The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

 \end{ex}

-To solve this problem, Pe\'on-Nieto and Garc\'ia-Prada proposed a rigidification $\fp^\reg\myfatslash H$ of the stack $\fp^\reg/H$ such that there is a factorization
+To solve this problem, Pe\'on-Nieto and Garc\'ia-Prada proposed a rigidification $\fp^\reg\myfatslash H$ of the stack $[\fp^\reg/H]$ such that there is a factorization

-with the first map being a gerbe and the second a (nonseparated) cover \cite{gppn}.
+with the first map being a gerbe and the second a (non-separated) cover \cite[Section 4.2]{gppn}.
 To illustrate, in Example \ref{ex: not a gerbe}, $\fp\git H\simeq \bA^1$ is an affine line while $\fp^\reg\myfatslash H$ is an affine line with doubled origin.

-In unpublished work \cite{morrissey2022reg} of Ng\^{o} and Morrissey, such quotients are introduced in the far greater generality of a reductive group $G$ acting on an affine normal scheme $M$.
-Examples of these generalized Hitchin systems include the multiplicative Hitchin system studied most thoroughly in \cite{griffin}, Hitchin systems associated to spherical varieties, and Hitchin systems for higher dimensional varieties in \cite{chen-ngo}.
+In unpublished work \cite{morrissey2022reg} of Ng\^{o} and Morrissey, such quotients are introduced in the greater generality of a reductive group $G$ acting on an affine normal scheme $M$.
+Examples of these generalized Hitchin systems include the multiplicative Hitchin system studied in \cite{griffin}, Hitchin systems for higher dimensional varieties studied in \cite{chen-ngo}, and Hitchin systems associated to spherical varieties studied in \cite{me2}.
 While it will turn out that $\fp^\reg\myfatslash H$ will be a scheme, the resulting quotients $M^\reg\myfatslash G$ are, in general, Deligne-Mumford stacks.
-For the sake of completeness, we review the general construction of Morrissey and Ng\^o here.
-However, the construction is not important for understanding the resulting geometry in our case of interest, and the uninterested reader can safely skip to Section \ref{subsec: regular quotient via Kostant Rallis sections}.

-Let $M$ be an affine variety acted on by a reductive algebraic group $H$.
-Let $I_{M}\subset M\times H$ be the group scheme over $M$ of stabilizers of the $H$-action.
-Following \cite{morrissey2022reg} the regular locus is the maximal open subscheme $M^{reg}\subset M$ such that $Lie(I_{M^{reg}})\rightarrow M^{reg}$ is a vector bundle.
-Theorem \ref{theorem: smoothness of Ireg} shows that under our assumptions on the characteristic, this definition agrees with our definition of regularity.